LedgerHQ/app-monero/doc/developer/blue-app-commands.rst

 | ``-------00`` | Blind V1                                                 |
 +---------------+----------------------------------------------------------+

-Note: Whatever the mask scheme is, |v| is always transmited as 32 bytes.
+Note: Whatever the mask scheme is, |v| is always transmitted as 32 bytes.

 Finalize MLSAG-prehash